geudde/attic-chest/pages/03.season-2/11.meeting-23/06.charade/docs.md

 <div class="author">Communicated by Miss Beslee</div>

-Sweet Girl, may no terror thy bosom annoy
+Sweet girl, may no terror thy bosom annoy
 &emsp;O’er thee may no clouds of adversity burst
 The roses which bloom on thy cheeks to destroy
 &emsp;And give them so mournful a hue as my *first*.